 The market price of our common stock could decline as a result of sales of a large number of shares of common stock in the market after this offering or the perception that such sales could occur.
 These sales, or the possibility that significant sales may occur, also might make it more difficult for us to sell equity securities in the future at a time and at a price that we deem appropriate.
-We, Thermo, any of our other stockholders that are parties to the irrevocable standby stock purchase agreement and our directors and executive officers have agreed with the underwriters not to sell, dispose of or hedge any shares of our common stock or securities convertible into or exchangeable for shares of our common stock, subject to specified exceptions, during the period from the date of this prospectus continuing through the date that is 180 days after the date of this prospectus, except with the prior written consent of Wachovia Capital Markets, LLC.
+We, Thermo, QUALCOMM Incorporated and our directors and executive officers have agreed with the underwriters not to sell, dispose of or hedge any shares of our common stock or securities convertible into or exchangeable for shares of our common stock, subject to specified exceptions, during the period from the date of this prospectus continuing through the date that is 180 days after the date of this prospectus, except with the prior written consent of Wachovia Capital Markets, LLC and J.P.
+Morgan Securities Inc. Any of our other stockholders who agree to purchase shares in our subsequent pre-emptive rights offering will be subject to the same restrictions.
+In addition, Columbia Ventures Corporation and Loral Skynet Corporation have entered into similar agreements with respect to 70% of the shares beneficially owned by each of them.
 See "Underwriting."
-Our other stockholders, who own an aggregate of approximately % of our common stock on the date of this prospectus, are not subject to these restrictions and may sell their shares immediately after this offering to the extent permitted by law.
+Our other stockholders, who own an aggregate of approximately 20% of our common stock on the date of this prospectus, are not subject to these restrictions and may sell their shares immediately after this offering to the extent permitted by law.

-Upon the closing of this offering, we will have shares of common stock outstanding, assuming no exercise of the underwriters' option to purchase additional shares.
-Of the outstanding shares, all of the shares sold in this offering, as well as insued in the Reorganization and are not held by our "affiliates," as defined under Rule 144 of the Securities Act, will be freely tradable without restriction or further registration under the Securities Act.
+Upon the closing of this offering, we will have 70,375,494 shares of common stock outstanding, assuming no exercise of the underwriters' option to purchase additional shares, no issuance of the remaining shares subject to the irrevocable standby stock purchase agreement with Thermo Funding Company or any shares to our other stockholders in our pre-emptive rights offering and no issuance of shares pursuant to our 2006 Equity Incentive Plan.
+Of the outstanding shares, all of the shares sold in this offering, as well as 10,648,434 unrestricted shares already outstanding that were issued in the Reorganization and are not held by our "affiliates," as defined under Rule 144 of the Securities Act, will be freely tradable without restriction or further registration under the Securities Act.
 Any shares owned by our "affiliates" may be sold only in compliance with the limitations of that Rule.
-The remaining outstanding shares of common stock will be deemed "restricted securities" as that term is defined under Rule 144.
+The remaining 52,227,060 outstanding shares of common stock will be deemed "restricted securities" as that term is defined under Rule 144.
 Restricted securities may be sold in the public market only if registered or if they qualify for an exemption from registration under Rule 144.